StonedEdge/Retro-Lite-CM5/README.md

 - [x] Armbian Gnome Desktop (OpenGL/OpenGLES)
 - [x] Armbian Gnome Desktop (OpenGLES/Vulkan)
 - [x] Android 13 (Beta)
+- [ ] Android 14

 **RetrOLED CM5**
 - [x] ROCKNIX
 - [x] Armbian Gnome Desktop (OpenGL/OpenGLES)
 - [ ] Armbian Gnome Desktop (OpenGLES/Vulkan)
 - [ ] Android 13 (Beta)
+- [ ] Android 14
 -------------------------------------------------------------------------------------------------------

 ### Frequently Asked Questions (FAQ)
 Q: How can I get my hand on a Retro Lite/RetrOLED CM5?
 Do you sell them or will you sell them?

 A: Radxa have advised that **this device will not be mass produced**.
 There is no method to get your hands on one of these at this time.
 This project is mainly for fun, cost is not a huge consideration here.

+Q: How much does it cost in parts to build one of these?

+A: Expect to spend at minimum around $350-400 for a single one-off build.

 Q: Why dont you use an OLED screen?